sfloresk/recipe-generation/infrastructure/README.md

 ## Deploy BLIP2

-The code assumes you have BLIP2 available as a sagemaker endpoint - you can follow the steps in [this notebook](https://github.com/aws-samples/amazon-sagemaker-genai-content-moderation/blob/main/blip2-sagemaker.ipynb) to deploy the model
+The code assumes you have BLIP2 available as a Sagemaker endpoint - you can follow the steps in [this notebook](https://github.com/aws-samples/amazon-sagemaker-genai-content-moderation/blob/main/blip2-sagemaker.ipynb) to deploy the model

 ## Deploy API Gateway, Lambda function and Cognito user pool